ubershmekel/thoughts/Arity Styles.md

 # Arity Styles

 Function signatures should be concise.
 Extraneous function parameters are tedious, tedium promotes mistakes.
-But implicitly changing behaviors create invisible artifacts which may be hard to notice from reading the code.
+But implicitly changing behaviors can be hard to notice from reading the code.
 This post is a short exploration into this tension.

 ## Functional
 The most explicit, clear, and controlled.
 But the API is less ergonomic, less focused and perhaps overly verbose because `is_test` has nothing to do with launching a nuke.
 The main function of a large program having the sum of all of its descendants' arguments is the extreme case.